ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Task Management:** Supports asynchronous task processing and status updates with BullMQ queue.

-Unfortunatelly, streaming XLSX file is [virtually impossible](https://docs.sheetjs.com/docs/solutions/input/#example-readable-streams).
-Data handling was conducted by reading the entire file into a buffer and then parsing it using `xlsx.read`.
+- **Memory effective XLSX file reading:** Unfortunatelly, streaming XLSX file is [impossible](https://docs.sheetjs.com/docs/solutions/input/#example-readable-streams).
+Data handling was conducted by reading the entire file into a buffer and then parsing it using `xlsx.read`, extracting first worksheet and processing rows and cells in a row one by one until it finds first empty row or reaches EOF.

 ## Setup and Installation